Hafsa024/java-online-doctor-appointment/README.md

-# java-online-doctor-appointment
-BSc academic project: Online doctor appointment system implemented in Java demonstrating OOP and basic file handling.
+# Online Doctor Appointment System (Java)

+This is an academic BSc project built using Java.
+The system allows users to book doctor appointments online and demonstrates basic Java programming and object-oriented concepts.

+Tech Stack:
+- Java
+- OOP Concepts
+- File Handling (if used)

+Features:
+- Create doctor and patient objects
+- Book and display appointments
+- Demonstrates object-oriented programming skills